naresh97/trojan-rs/README.md

 To circumvent certain firewalls, I previously used [trojan-go](https://github.com/p4gefau1t/trojan-go) which worked pretty well.
 Unfortunately, the binary size of around 8MB was slightly too large to use on my portable router runnin OpenWRT.
 So I decided to write an implementation of the Trojan Client/Server in Rust.

-The current target is <1MB, which has been achieved.
+The goal is to keep the binary under 1MB.

 Based on the Trojan protocol described [here](https://github.com/trojan-gfw/trojan).